GeoMOER/FORCE/docs/units/_unit01/unit01-03_why_coregistration.md

 ---

-# Lets talk Sentinel-2
+# Let's talk about Sentinel-2

-The European Space Agency launched Sentinel-2 A (2015) and Setinel-2B (2017) as a Multi-Spectral Instrument.
-This pair of polar-orbiting satellite moves around earth every 5 days and monitors land surface conditions.
+The European Space Agency launched Sentinel-2A (2015) and Sentinel-2B (2017) as a Multi-Spectral Instrument.
+This pair of polar-orbiting satellites moves around earth every 5 days and monitors land surface conditions.
 With a fine resolution of 10m, Sentinel-2 satellites are popular for its application in land monitoring, emergency management, security, climate change, and marine environmental monitoring.

 # But there's a small problem

-The images obtained from Sentinel-2 before the usage of Ground Reference Image has a geolocation uncertainity of 12m.
+The images obtained from Sentinel-2 before the usage of Ground Reference Image has a geolocation uncertainty of 12m.
-This uncertainity is slightly more than a pixel (10m).
+This uncertainty is slightly more than a pixel (10m).
 When performing a time series analysis, such a shift of 12m can lead to unreliable results.

 <img src="https://force-eo.readthedocs.io/en/latest/_images/tutorial-coreg-animation.gif" width="1104" height="359" align="centre" vspace="10" hspace="20" />